umbraco/UmbracoDocs/Development-Guidelines/breaking-changes.md

 * Changes to HTML/Markup are not considered breaking changes
 * Changes to images are not considered breaking changes
 * Changes made to the inclusion, exclusion or location change of referenced JS/CSS libraries
+* Changes made to .less files are not considered breaking changes

 ###Breaking

-* Changing the file location of CSS, JS, or Images is a breaking change
+* Changing the file location of CSS or Images is a breaking change

 ##JavaScript